graeme-a-stewart/atlasgit/README.md

-Note, if packages were imported on _per-package_ branches it may not be a good idea to import all of these small branches. gitlab repositories get rather unweildy when there are many, many branches.
+Note, if packages were imported on _per-package_ branches it may not be a good idea to import all of these small branches. gitlab repositories get rather unweildy when there are many, many branches (indeed, currently there is a bug in gitlab and the web interface is broken when there are more than around 1000 branches).

 1. Push up tags that you care about